codenet/col733-cloud/compute-rdd.md

 ```

 In the following, we see how `pagerank.py` executes as a series of mapreduce
-operations.
+jobs.
 The graph is stored in HDFS partitions.
 It is parsed to find
 `links`.
 Each link contributes a ratio to every other URL.
 These contributions
 are added up together for each URL, multiplied by 0.85, and we finally add 0.15
 to get the next set of ranks.

 <img src="assets/figs/spark-pagerank-dryrun.png" alt="PageRank as a series of MapReduce" width="450"/>

 Observe that `links` is cached since it is used in every iteration.
-Spark
-classifies all transformations into narrow and wide.
-"Narrow dependencies" are
-executed locally.
-"Wide dependencies" require a shuffle between workers.
+PageRank
-PageRank builds the following lineage graph when it is running on two workers.
+builds the following lineage graph when it is running on two workers.

 ```mermaid
 flowchart LR